SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Comparison with Existing Benchmarks

 \tit{Domain and Modal Diversity} \Cref{tab:benchmark_comparison} further highlights that \ours is the only benchmark explicitly designed to generalize across multiple visual and linguistic domains, including multilingual prompts, artistic styles, and comic-like compositions.
 While \textit{UnlearnCanvas} partially covers artistic domains, and \textit{T2ISafety} includes limited stylistic variation, none address cross-domain resilience.
 By encompassing diverse visual styles and linguistic inputs, \ours ensures that evaluations reflect the broad deployment settings of real generative models.

-\tit{Summary} Overall,~\Cref{tab:benchmark_comparison} illustrates that \ours is the first benchmark to unify safety alignment, prompt fidelity, visual quality, and robustness to benign fine-tuning within a single protocol.
-It captures critical yet previously overlooked failure modes—particularly safety degradation without explicit adversarial intent—establishing a foundation for evaluating next-generation, safety-aligned generative models in realistic adaptation settings.
+\tit{Summary} Overall,~\Cref{tab:benchmark_comparison} illustrates that \ours is the first benchmark to unify safety alignment, prompt fidelity, visual quality, and robustness to BFT within a single protocol.
+It captures critical yet previously overlooked failure modes, particularly safety degradation without explicit adversarial intent, establishing a foundation for evaluating next-generation, safety-aligned generative models in realistic adaptation settings.
+We emphasize that \ours is intended as a summary statistic over its four reported axes (S, P, Q, R), not as a standalone optimization target.
+All comparative analysis in the paper is performed in the multidimensional S-P-Q-R space, and the scalar \ours score should be read alongside its components rather than in isolation.
+We encourage practitioners to use \ours as a diagnostic lens across the four axes rather than as a single leaderboard target to be optimized directly, which would reduce the risk of overfitting to detector behavior at the expense of the underlying safety, utility, or robustness properties it is meant to track.